 Click on photo to view full size

-For years, the riverfront between the Senator Sid Buckwold and Victoria Bridges had been a large gravel parking lot and boat launch.
+For years, the riverfront between the Senator Sid Buckwold and Traffic Bridges had been a large gravel parking lot and boat launch.
 The City recognized that the area had the potential to be the heart of Saskatoon’s business and social corridor.
 The riverfront portion is an important opportunity to improve the community fabric, and to enhance the functional, aesthetic and landscape characteristics of this critically important site.

 - a riverwalk for close-to-the-water strolling;